-There are a number of articles written about alternatives to this practice of smudging with sage such as blood and spice bush aiming to help people explore more appropriate alternatives.
+There are a number of articles written about alternatives to this practice of smudging with sage aiming to help people explore more appropriate alternatives.
 Below you’ll explore the practice of purification, known as Saining, from a Scottish Folk Magic point of view.
 Please note I share this information for people who wish to explore purification from within Scottish folk magic practices.
 These practices are culturally specific.
 I hope those with Scottish Heritage might find these practices useful.
 I hope those without Scottish heritage will be encouraged to explore the different ways these purification practices work from their own cultural point of view.

 Saining practices are important but why did Scottish folk magic practitioners carry them out?
 Saining practices, similar to smudging, were carried out primarily to remove influences of negative spirits on people, places, objects, and livestock.
 Note, these aren’t “energy cleansing” practices it also doesn’t equate to removing sin.